Supporting information for teachers

 - Ministers do not know the content of questions asked by the opposition, independent and minor party members during Question Time.
 However, they will know what questions their own teammates will ask them.
 These are known as 'Dorothy Dixers'.

 - In the House of Representatives members generally have 30 seconds to ask a question and ministers have three minutes to answer.
 In the Senate the limit is one minute for a question and two minutes for answers.
 Senators are also allowed to ask two supplementary questions after their initial question.
-The time limit for supplementary questions is 30 seconds, with answers limited to 1 minute.
+The time limit for supplementary questions is 30 seconds, with answers limited to one minute.

 - There are rules which restrict the conduct of members during Question Time.
 They are designed to ensure that questions are relevant to the government's business and directed to the responsible minister.
 Answers must relate to the question.
 Members should not directly address each other or use unparliamentary language.